History of the Arizona Diamondbacks: 1940-1997: Bringing Major League Baseball to Arizona

 Colangelo's bid received strong support from one of his friends, Chicago White Sox and Chicago Bulls owner Jerry Reinsdorf, and media reports say that then-acting Commissioner of Baseball and Milwaukee Brewers founder Bud Selig was also a strong supporter of Colangelo's bid.
-Plans were also made for a new retractable-roof ballpark, Bank One Ballpark, nicknamed the BOB, (renamed in 2005 to Chase Field) to be built in an industrial/warehouse district on the southeast edge of downtown Phoenix, one block from the Suns' America West Arena (now Talking Stick Resort Arena).
+Plans were also made for a new retractable-roof ballpark, Bank One Ballpark, nicknamed the BOB, (renamed in 2005 to Chase Field) to be built in an industrial/warehouse district on the southeast edge of downtown Phoenix, one block from the Suns' America West Arena (now Footprint Center).

 On March 9, 1995, Colangelo's group was awarded a franchise to begin play for the 1998 season.
 A $130 million franchise fee was paid to Major League Baseball.
-The Tampa Bay Area was also granted a franchise, the Devil Rays (to be based in St. Petersburg), at the same time.
+The Tampa Bay area was also granted a franchise, the Devil Rays (to be based in St. Petersburg), at the same time.

 Arizona had originally been intended to join Tampa Bay in the American League.
 However, five American League teams had threatened to block the league assignments because of concerns that they would have additional games out of their time zone, causing early starts that would decrease revenue and TV ratings.
 Thus, on January 16, 1997, the Diamondbacks were officially voted into the National League while their expansion counterparts in Tampa Bay were voted into the American League.
 MLB reserved the right to unilaterally move either the Diamondbacks or Devil Rays to another league within the first five years of existence.
 After the 2001 season, with the possibility of the Twins and Expos being eliminated, it was possible the Diamondbacks would move to the American League.
 However, MLB's franchise contraction plans never materialized.